 At the state level, VELCO must publish a Long-Range Transmission Plan that looks out 20 years and is updated every three years.
 That Plan analyzes the transmission system, identifies where the system does not meet design and reliability criteria and describes the transmission alternatives to resolve the concerns.
 The Plan serves as a foundation for a collaborative process involving all Vermont utilities and other stakeholders through the Vermont System Planning Committee.
 The purpose of this collaborative process is to ensure full, fair and timely consideration of alternatives to building transmission where alternatives can meet the identified reliability needs.
 In addition, the process incorporates public participation and outreach at each step of planning cycle.

 Vermont Long-Range Transmission Plan

-VELCO published a 20-year Vermont Long-Range Transmission Plan in 2006, which we update every three years (2009 and 2012).
-The Long-Range Plan pages provide links to past plans, plan-related public outreach, and the development cycle for the next plan due in 2015.
+VELCO published a 20-year Vermont Long-Range Transmission Plan in 2006, which we update every three years (2009, 2012, 2015, 2018, etc.).
+The Long-Range Plan pages provide links to past plans, plan-related public outreach, and the development cycle for the next plan.

 Following publication of the 2006 plan, Vermont adopted a new collaborative planning process and changes occurred in federal reliability criteria.
 On July 1, 2009, VELCO published the 2009 Vermont Long-Range Transmission Plan incorporating the new requirements, following extensive public outreach activities on a Public Review Draft.